-But now that Necronomicon deals way less damage to creeps than it used to, there’s a new Spectre-approved farming item in town: Helm of the Dominator.
+But now that Necronomicon deals way less damage to creeps than it previously has, there’s a new Spectre-approved farming item in town: Helm of the Dominator.
 This build has been making huge waves in the metagame since 7.27 arrived, so much that it was nerfed in a mini-patch several days later.
 Despite the nerfs though it remains a very viable option, and is still better than going for something as risky as Hand of Midas which has a terrible buildup.

 To understand just why buying Helm of the Dominator on Spectre works so well, we need to look back at the changelog for 7.27a.
 Balance master IceFrog removed the damage and regeneration aura from the item in the latest patch, compensating for the loss by making it so that any creep controlled by Helm of the Dominator becomes a lot stronger than before.

 Controlled Creep Health

 First up, the controlled creep has a minimum of 1,500 health — which means that even creeps from easy jungle camps get a huge boost in terms of durability.
 This is a very important point, which we’ll come back to later when we talk about which creeps to take over.
 Furthermore, the controlled creep gets +25 bonus attack damage, which is one point more than the bonus damage from Mithril Hammer (1,600 gold).

 These two alone make the creep fantastic at mowing down jungle camps while making it so that you don’t have to replace the creep every time the helm comes off cooldown.
 If those weren’t enough, the creep also gets +12 health regen and +4 mana regen per second.
 The latter is really good for those with area of effect damage spells, which of course make farming camps that much faster.